September 3, 2024 (en Español)

 Why is Chiquita Canyon, LLC (Chiquita) not taking the reaction and its impacts on the community, or the community’s complaints, seriously?

 Chiquita takes very seriously its role in the safe operation of the Chiquita Canyon Landfill (Landfill) and in open, real-time communication with the local community and Chiquita’s regulators.
-Chiquita and its many consultants and experts have been working around the clock over the past several months to implement a multitude of mitigation measures to address and stop the landfill reaction and any related impacts.
-Chiquita has implemented an incident command system to better restructure its response to the reaction and ensure continued cooperation with Chiquita’s regulators.
+Chiquita and its many consultants and experts have been working around the clock to implement a multitude of mitigation measures to address and stop the landfill reaction and any related impacts.
+Chiquita implemented an incident command system to better restructure its response to the reaction and ensure continued cooperation with Chiquita’s regulators.
 Chiquita provides regular updates on the implementation of its mitigation measures and other updates concerning the landfill to both its regulators and to the public.
 Chiquita continues to work cooperatively with the U.S. Environmental Protection Agency (EPA) and all of its regulators to resolve the situation as quickly as possible.

 There have been many complaints from the community of eye irritation, respiratory symptoms, and skin issues.
 Why has Chiquita continued to say there are no health impacts facing the local community?